-Again back to the fin-fluencers who act like a “spending plan” is any different than a budget.
+Back to the finance gurus who act like a “spending plan” is any different than a budget.
 They’re just pandering to you for likes.
-Hoping you will buy their half-baked spreadsheet that is definitely just a budget with a different name.
+Hoping you will buy their half-baked spreadsheet that in reality is just a budget.
 In my opinion – they think you’re mentally weak and they’re trying to cater to you.

 But in reality, every single one of the fin-fluencers and finance gurus use what is in all essence, a budget.
 100% of those who want to FIRE (Financially Independent – Retire Early) use a budget in some form.

-In fact, most of us who are extremely frugal and want to retire early, get too carried away with our numbers and need help keeping our lives in balance.
+Contrary to this myth most people who are extremely frugal and want to retire early, get too carried away with the numbers.
+They end up on the other side of the spectrum and need help keeping their lives in balance.
 Because believe it or not, you can be too good at saving money.

 Myth 7: All I have to do is track expenses.

-Strictly tracking expenses is a great way to accomplish nothing.
+Strictly tracking expenses is only half of the budgeting process.
+Tracking only lacks the planning aspect which is so critical to success.
+Just Tracking expenses is a great way to see how you’re spending money, but that alone will not accomplish anything.
 Which is why we’re not really fans of most budgeting apps.
 Tracking expenses is really all they do.
-That and push credit card ads.

 The magic happens when you take a step back.
 Compare your planned expenses against what actually happened and identify any changes or improvements that can and need to be made.